vsg/A136094/README.md

 #### Grouped Notation

-As n grows, the number of individual obligation items can reach hundreds.
+As n grows, the number of individual obligation items in one node can reach hundreds.
 Searching for known subproblems within the obligations (described in "Subproblem Pruning" below) requires nested loops of depth 2-5, which becomes prohibitively expensive with this many items.
 A representation that groups individual items sharing the same set of digits into a single item reduces the number of elements to iterate over, making these operations much less expensive.